 The biggest question when it comes to the three-fund portfolio is how to balance the three type asset classes of:

-a domestic total market (index) fund
+• a domestic total stock market index fund

-an international total market (index) fund
+• an international total stock market index fund

-a bond total market (index) fund
+• a bond total market index fund

 This is where the flexibility in our graphic above comes into play.
 You can set your allocation by fund based on your age and risk tolerance.
 Bonds are typically considered more conservative that the domestic and international funds, so they are sometimes weighted more heavily for older investors or investors with lower tolerance of market fluctuations.